uvaaland/cig_llnl_workshop/index.md

 # Overview

+In this tutorial you will learn how to run a regional simulation using SPECFEM3D_GLOBE.

+We will start from scratch, and show you how to obtain the source code, configure, and compile SPECFEM3D_GLOBE.
+We will look at how to provide the relevant input data, show you how to create a mesh for the regional model, and how to run the solver itself.

+For this tutorial, we will focus on the 2014 Napa earthquake for our regional simulations.

+By the end of this tutorial, you should have a good idea of how to:
+* Obtain and setup SPECFEM3D_GLOBE in your own environment.
+* Run a simulation using an event of your own interest
+* Change the resolution of the simulation
+* Use different earth models
+* Visualize the simulation output

+---

 In this tutorial we will use SPECFEM3D_GLOBE to run regional simulations.
 We will focus on the 2014 Napa earthquake, and look at how to setup and configure SPECFEM3D_GLOBE to simulate this event.